Revealing the Local Cosmic Web from Galaxies by Deep Learning: Abstract

 \section{Abstract}

-The eighty percent of the matter in the Universe is in the form of dark matter that comprises the skeleton of the large-scale structure called the Cosmic Web.
-As the Cosmic Web dictates the motion of all matters in galaxies and inter-galactic media through gravity, knowing the distribution of dark matter is essential for studying the large-scale structure.
-However, as dominated by dark matter and warm-hot inter-galactic media, both of which are hard to trace, the detailed structure of the Cosmic Web is unknown.
-Here we show that we can reconstruct the Cosmic Web from the galaxy distribution using the convolutional-neural-network based deep-learning algorithm.
-We find the mapping between the position and velocity of galaxies and the Cosmic Web using the results of the state-of-the-art cosmological galaxy simulations, Illustris-TNG.
-We confirm the mapping by applying it to the EAGLE simulation.
-Finally, using the local galaxy sample from Cosmicflows-3, we find the dark-matter map in the local Universe.
-We anticipate that the local dark-matter map will illuminate the studies of nature of dark matter and the formation and evolution of the Local Group.
+The $80\%$ of the matter in the Universe is in the form of dark matter that comprises the skeleton of the large-scale structure called the Cosmic Web.
+As the Cosmic Web dictates the motion of all matter in galaxies and inter-galactic media through gravity, knowing the distribution of dark matter is essential for studying the large-scale structure. \tcm{However, the Cosmic Web's detailed structure is unknown because it is dominated by dark matter and warm-hot inter-galactic media, both of which are hard to trace.} Here we show that we can reconstruct the Cosmic Web from the galaxy distribution using the convolutional-neural-network\tcg{-}based deep-learning algorithm.
+We find the mapping between the position and velocity of galaxies and the Cosmic Web using the results of the state-of-the-art cosmological galaxy simulations, \emph{Illustris-TNG}.
+We confirm the mapping by applying it to the \emph{EAGLE} simulation.
+Finally, using the local galaxy sample from \emph{Cosmicflows-3}, we find the dark-matter map in the local Universe.
+We anticipate that the local dark-matter map will illuminate the studies of \tcg{the} nature of dark matter and the formation and evolution of the Local Group.
 High-resolution simulations and precise distance measurements to local galaxies will improve the accuracy of the dark-matter map.

 \keywords{Local Group; dark matter; large-scale structure of universe}